AndyYuen/simple-argo-example/README.md

 </pre>

 ## 1.4 Routes
 A route exposes a service at a public URL.
 It can either be secure (HTTPS) or unsecured (HTTP), depending on the network security configuration of your application.
-The cloest equivalence in K8S is an Ingress object.
+The cloest equivalence in Kubernetes is an Ingress object.
 <br /><br />
 When a Route object is created on OpenShift, it gets picked up by the built-in HAProxy load balancer in order to expose the requested service and make it externally available with the given configuration.